 - Programs must be preprocessed with the gpre -m switch. - Transaction names must be declared statically.
-They cannot be defined through user-modified host variables at run time. - Transaction names must be initialized to zero before appearing in DSQL statements. - All transactions must be started with explicit SET TRANSACTION statements. - No data definition language (DDL) can be used in the context of a named transaction in an embedded program; DDL must always occur in the context of the default transaction, GDS_TRANS. - As long as a transaction name parameter is not specified with a SET TRANSACTION statement, it can follow a PREPARE statement to modify the behavior of a subsequently named transaction in an EXECUTE OF EXECUTE IMMEDIATE statement.
+They cannot be defined through user-modified host variables at run time. - Transaction names must be initialized to zero before appearing in DSQL statements. - All transactions must be started with explicit set transaction statements. - No data definition language (DDL) can be used in the context of a named transaction in an embedded program; DDL must always occur in the context of the default transaction, GDS__TRANS. - As long as a transaction name parameter is not specified with a set transaction statement, it can follow a prepare statement to modify the behavior of a subsequently named transaction in an execute or execute IMMEDIATE statement.
 This enables a user to modify transaction behaviors at run time.